-Inflammation of the conjunctiva is most commonly due to an acute, self-limiting bacterial infection.
-Be vigilant and escalate cases with corneal involvement (keratitis)
+Inflammation of the conjunctiva is most commonly due to an acute, self-limiting viral infection.
+Be vigilant and escalate cases with corneal involvement (keratitis).

 Overview